 About the Program

 Juilliard’s tradition of composition pedagogy is defined by an open approach to style and a focus on collaboration, technique, and artistry.
 The Tianjin Juilliard master’s program in composition represents a unique opportunity to study in China’s dynamic contemporary music environment.
-Students will study with a combination of Tianjin Juilliard’s resident faculty, composition faculty from the New York campus, and distinguished guest composers as they explore what it means to be a creative artist in the context of today’s fast-paced social and technological transformations.

 Additional guest faculty appointments will be announced at a later date.